 It’s the season!
 While the week after Thanksgiving is fraught with due dates for research papers, a last round of tests, and with final exams looming, the campus still finds ways to get in the holiday spirit.
-A Texas-sized, eight-foot Menorah is placed on the West Mall to celebrate Hanukkah, enormous Christmas trees grace the lobbies of the Texas Union and Student Acitivity Center, and strings of lights, wreaths, and other decorations are scattered throughout the campus, including a “book tree” found in the Perry-Castaneda Library (photo at left).
+A Texas-sized, eight-foot Menorah is placed on the West Mall to celebrate Hanukkah, enormous Christmas trees grace the lobbies of the Texas Union and Student Acitivity Center, and strings of lights, wreaths, and other decorations are scattered throughout the campus.
+(The “book tree” at left was found in the Perry-Castaneda Library.

 In 1987, perhaps inspired by Austin’s popular Zilker Park Christmas tree, the University unveiled it’s own official “Holiday Tree.”
 The giant cedar that still grows next to the Littlefield Home was chosen for the honor.
-According to Dr. David Gracy, recently retired from the UT faculty and currently writing the definitive Littlefield biography, the tree was planted in the mid-1920s, a few years after George Littlefield had passed, by his niece who had moved in to the house to look after her surviving Aunt Alice.
+The tree was planted in the mid-1920s, a few years after George Littlefield had passed, by his niece who had moved in to the house to look after her surviving Aunt Alice.

 Cranes were needed to install strands of several thousand orange and white lights placed over the top of the tree and anchored to the ground.
-On Tuesday, December 1st, just before dusk on a clear evening, a tree lighting ceremony featured the Longhorn Band, University choral groups, and UT President Bob Berdahl.
+On Tuesday, December 1st, just before dusk on a clear evening, a tree lighting ceremony featured the Longhorn Band, the Innervisions Gospel Choir, and UT President Bill Cunningham.
 From a distance, the Holiday Tree resembled something like a huge orange gumdrop.

 Above: The University community gathers for the tree-lighting ceremony at the Littlefield Home.
 The Longhorn Band and several UT student choral groups provided musical entertainment.
 (Click on the image for a larger view.)